-Before we discuss if you can benefit from a partner, I think there are some other aspects of a poker partnership we should talk about first.
+Before we discuss if you can benefit from a partner, there are some other aspects of a poker partnership we should talk about first.

-In poker, collusion refers to teaming up with your partner to gain an unfair advantage against your opponent.
+In poker, collusion refers to teaming up with a partner to gain an unfair advantage against your opponent.
 An example of collusion is using a partner to set up squeeze plays:

 - You open the pot for a raise.

 - Your friend re-raises you, forcing the remaining players to fold.

 - You come back over the top of your friend.

 - The victim here is now forced to fold anything but KK and AA.

 In a normal scenario, one or both of the players here would have to have monsters.
 With this action, more often than not one of the players will have aces.

 The victim folds to this show of extreme strength, with your friend laying down behind them.
 Using your partner to extort this single call without having to see a flop is only one form of collusion.